-Are you ready to pass the FAR section of the CPA Exam?
-Find out by testing yourself with free CPA Exam questions from Wiley CPAexcel.
+Are you ready to pass the FAR CPA Exam?
+Find out by testing yourself with free CPA Exam questions from Wiley CPA.
 This download includes actual, AICPA-released CPA Exam questions, as well as sample questions written by our team of experts.
 It also includes detailed answer explanations to help you understand your areas of weakness.
-These CPA Exam practice questions mimic the actual CPA Exam and feature the latest topics you’ll see on exam day.
+These CPA Exam practice questions mimic the actual CPA Exam Sections and feature the latest topics you’ll see on exam day.

 The Financial Accounting & Reporting (FAR) section of the CPA Exam is mainly focused on financial accounting and reporting of for-profit entities.
 Expect a few questions over accounting for not-for-profit entities and governmental entities.
 Its five testlets are broken into two with 33 MCQs apiece (66 total) and three with a total of 8 TBSs.
 In general, 50% of your score comes from MCQs and 50% from TBSs.